igorkry/tnt4j-streams/README.md

 `FlumeJSONParser` transforms received JSON data package to Map entries.
 Note that some entries like `headers` in map has inner map as value.
-Fields of such entries can be accessed defining field name using `.` as field hierarchy separator. `ReadLines` property indicates that every line in parsed string represents single JSON data package.
+Fields of such entries can be accessed defining field name using `.` as field hierarchy separator. `ActivityDelim` property indicates that every line in parsed string represents single JSON data package.

 Details on `AccessLogParserCommon` (or `ApacheAccessLogParser` in general) can be found in samples section ['Apache Access log single file'](#apache-access-log-single-file) and parsers configuration section ['Apache access log parser'](#apache-access-log-parser).